MWade09/Live-Code-Editor/docs/PROJECT_STATUS.md

 - ✅ Can build a complete multi-page website using only AI
 - ✅ All files persist correctly
 - ✅ AI understands entire project context
+- ✅ Users can collaborate on projects with role management
+- ✅ Project analytics and tracking
 - ⏳ Deploy to production works seamlessly
 - ⏳ Performance optimization complete